asousadias/asd_OpenMusic_patches/asd_OM_glosaFigurs/readme.md

 glosa-figur-help.omp - a help patch containing an example and some operating mode instructions.

-glosa-figur-help_ALL.omp - same as "glosa-figur-help.omp" but self-contained, i.e. it contains the patcehs "glosa-figur.omp" and "glosa-figur-help.omp" as abstractions.
+glosa-figur-help_ALL.omp - same as "glosa-figur-help.omp" but self-contained, i.e. it contains the patches "glosa-figur.omp" and "glosa-figur-help.omp" as abstractions.

 # Operation
 For operating details see: